Table Cell Padding and Spacing with CSS and HTML

-Tables are much more in a web designer’s armory when presenting data than one might have assumed.
-They’re easy, tidy, and, with the right touches of styling, can be used to great professional effect.
+Tables help organize data neatly, but without proper spacing, they can look cramped and unreadable.
+Cell padding and cell spacing are crucial for improving table aesthetics and usability.
 However, do you find, sometimes when using tables, that it looks too tight or overcrowded in the cells?
 You’re not alone.
 That is where cell padding and spacing come into their own.
 These two properties may look like minor things, but they leave a good impact on the readability as well as aesthetics of your tables.

-What Are Cell Padding and Cell Spacing?
+What Is Cell Padding vs. Cell Spacing?

-How to Add Padding and Spacing in HTML
+How to Add Cell Padding and Spacing

 <table cellpadding="10" cellspacing="5">